101 Logo

 2. Iterate through the prices array starting from the second day (i = 1):

-4. b.
-Calculate the new sold value: sold = hold + prices[i].
+5. c.
+Calculate the new sold value: sold = prevHold + prices[i] (sell the stock).

-7. Return max(sold, rest) as the maximum profit.
+7. Return max(sold, rest) as the maximum profit (we don't want to end up holding a stock).

 Time Complexity: